dotchain/dotjs/README.md

 1. **Runnable** values are value that need to be evaluated.
-An example is **Ref** which holds the path (reference) to another object in the current.
+An example is **Ref** which holds the path (reference) to another object in the current store.
 The value of **Ref** should be treated as the value it points to.
 All runnable values implement a method: `run(store)` to yield the actual result of evaluating them.
 2. **Functions** are values that need to be invoked with